 Famous psychotherapist Sigmund Freud believed that most of the things we do are ultimately motivated by sex.

 According to Freud, the desire to look attractive, make money, be successful, attain status – we desire these things because we want to attract a mate and reproduce.
-I have to agree with him.
+I have to agree with him… this is one of the main reasons we train!

 I once asked a new client why he wanted to start training with me.
 He told me that due to his weight gain, he hadn’t been with a woman for 2-3 years.
 No girlfriend, nothing.